 The name element shall not use @nullFlavor.

-Add new Section 6.3.F Entry Content Modules
+Add new Section 6.6 HL7® FHIR® Content Modules

 6.6 HL7® FHIR® Content Modules

-Referencing FHIR® DSTU2 Ballot Source, May 2015.

-http://hl7.org/fhir/2015May/index.html
+Referencing FHIR® Since there is not a DSTU Build at the time of this publication there is a snapshot of the FHIR Build in IHE Implementation Materials folder.

 The results of reconciliation are noted in the FHIR® List resource.
 The requirements for this profile are defined in the following two sections.

-6.6.1 FHIR® Reconciled List
+6.6.A FHIR® Reconciled List

 Whenever a List contains reconciled content, whether this be a list of clinical items or a list of healthcare providers, the following constraints shall be met.
 This table shows only content structure that is constrained by this profile.

-For ease of use, the bolded content shows where the RECON Profile introduces constraints.
+For ease of use, the bolded content shows additional constraints.